PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 stable, opt-in complete static-shape result without changing its sort or the following channel-first Pad repair boundary.

+The final channel-first Pad repair mutates and synchronizes layout state only when its exact adapter-insertion counter increments.
+Its zero path performs no cleanup.
+Characterization therefore requires only retaining stable complete shape evidence under the existing guard, with its sort and following Conv- input repair boundary fixed.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct